tinacms/tina.io/content/guides/tina-cloud/getting-started/markdown-plugin.md

 ### A quick test

-If you check the Next Starter now and enter edit mode, you will see the body now has Markdown options to make editing easier:
+Restart your application by shutting it down and running `yarn tina-dev` and enter edit mode, you will see the body now has Markdown options to make editing easier:

 ![Markdown Gif](/gif/markdown.gif)